grantseltzer/blog/content/blog/bpf-cookies.md

 # Example usage

+All code from this post can be found [here](https://github.com/grantseltzer/bpf-cookie-examples/tree/main/cmd)

 ## Event Context

 Let's say you're writing a program that attaches a single generic bpf program to multiple symbols via uprobes.
 The bpf program simply reads the first 50 bytes off the top of the stack on entry and sends them up to user space for analysis.
 In user space, we want to analyze those bytes for debugging/analysis.
 We can use a cookie when we attach the bpf program to each symbol, as to tell the bpf program what symbol it's attached to.
 We'll assign a u64 ID to each symbol's name.